praetoria/mittn/docs/README_fuzzer.md

 - Edit your mittn.conf to reflect your setup.
 You need to edit at least the common and httpfuzzer specific settings.
 There is a template available in mittn/examples/mittn.conf that you can copy and edit.
+It is not compulsory but if you decide to use multiple tools you should use a config file.

 # TODO:
 - Edit mittn/features/environment.py so that context.dburl points to